avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 This meant that the grueling interview prep that started two months ago continued.
 Living in a studio apartment didn't make it easy; Frankie endured me waking up at 5:30 am, making a fresh cup of coffee, and working through Leet Code, AlgoExpert, or System Design practice questions every single day.

 I was near burn-out and hoped the upcoming interviews would go well!
 Interviews are two-way streets, especially as you gain experience in what makes you happy in a working environment such as: a product that you believe in, growth opportunities, culture, work-life balance, and respectful team members you'll be working with every single day are all important.
+Achieving all of these in one role is tough, so I recommend determining the most important for you.
+For me, respectful teammates is a top priority.

 *PS: [See my guide on preparing for interviews to learn more!](https://www.kalebmckelvey.com/blog/honeypot-cult-article-the-ultimate-guide-to-passing-tech-interviews)*